chrisF943/chrisF943/README.md

-# 👋Christopher Faris - Programmer and Student at Valencia College
+# 👋 Hi, I'm Christopher Faris, a programmer and student at Valencia College

 ### A little bit about me: